WebOrigami/docs/src/content/framework/tutorial.md

 </reveal-solution>

-Now when you view the site's main page, the `index.ori` template will be invoked to obtain the HTML.
+Now when you view the site's main page, the `index.orit` template will be invoked to obtain the HTML.
 The preview shows a header: **Our Amazing Team**

 ## Creating a virtual folder with a map